 Spend $500 within three months of opening your account and you'll get $200 cash back.
-This is a typical offer for a no-annual-fee cash-back card, and one you should be able to earn quickly without adjusting your normal spending habits.
+This is a pretty typical offer for a no-annual-fee cash-back card, and one many people will be able to earn quickly without adjusting their normal spending habits.

 Earning Points & Rewards

 The Chase Freedom Unlimited makes it super easy to earn rewards.
 Cash-back rewards are tracked as points, with 100 points equivalent to $1.
 You’ll earn rewards as follows:

 - 5% back on travel purchased through Chase Ultimate Rewards

 - 3% back on dining, including takeout and eligible delivery services

 - 3% back on drugstore purchases

 - 1.5% back on all other purchases, which beats competitors in this class